I Built a Script That Sorts Thousand of Files by Topic Using Claude AI — for Less Than a Dollar

 sudo apt install antiword

-For image OCR:
+For image support (TIFF/BMP conversion):

 3. Get an Anthropic API key